 If a patient is or becomes addicted to opiates, she should be placed on methadone or buprenorphine for both pain and addiction management.
 Because opioid medications place genetically vulnerable populations at risk for developing an addiction, it makes sense that there be a guideline in place in case addiction occurs.

 Are any of these crazy unreasonable?
 I don’t think so!
 Sometimes guidelines and protocols can be misconstrued.
 Doctors who take legitimate pain patients off their meds in response to these guidelines aren’t doing their job properly.
 They are placing personal bias over the duties of their position.
 But the only person to blame for that is the doctor himself.
+Or whomever is enacting these harmful policies.

 Truth is, I think that decriminalization of all drugs is a good idea.
 There’s some evidence to support that claim.
 I really do think that the average person would not decide to start taking something like, say, hydrocodone for a condition like insomnia unless a doctor prescribed it (which they do).
 I believe inappropriate opiate use would go down, while those who need it would have uninterrupted access.
 But I’m also a realist.
 This country is so mired in Nixon and the Bushs’ “War on Drugs” mentality that total decriminalization is a far-off dream.
 Realistically, reasonable guidelines that do not interfere with adequate patient care are the next best thing.